 Given 08-Sep-87; Sermon #BS-HE04; 84 minutes

 The suffering we experience in trials stems from a desire of our carnal nature to bail out, giving in to temptation to satisfy the appetites of the flesh.
 As the trials become more intense, our flesh ravenously demands to be satisfied, making sin look increasingly more attractive.
 As we stiffen our necks and resist God's will, we automatically lose what we have gained spiritually and become ignorant of His awesome purpose for us.
-We must emulate our Elder Brother, who learned through suffering (resisting the powerful, deceitful pulls of sin), preparing Himself for His role as High Priest.
+We must emulate Jesus Christ, who learned through suffering (resisting the powerful, deceitful pulls of sin), preparing Himself for His role as High Priest.
 Giving in hardens our hearts and alienates us from the fellowship with God.
 Like the original recipients of the letter to the Hebrews, we must soberly reflect upon our calling, unconditionally trusting in God's faithfulness to fulfill His purpose for us.